The SMART Framework

 - Increase the usability knowledge in the team by sponsoring team members to take degree courses from Purdue University in 2015.

 - Increase the cost efficiency of the project by 20 percent by the third release.

 - To sustain the planned versus actual schedule performance index at 1 given a tolerance of +/- 5% in the second release.

-Apart from these samples of SMART objectives for managers, SMART objectives are also used in career planning, human resource management, personal financial planning and brainstorming.
+Apart from these examples of SMART goals for managers, SMART objectives are also used in career planning, human resource management, personal financial planning and brainstorming.

 Learn how to develop more focused SMART goals with this series of articles that provides examples, a downloadable free worksheet, strategies, and general tips.